Imidazole-4-acetaldehyde: Role in fungal amine oxidase and bacterial aldehyde oxidase

 In a study of imidazole-4-acetaldehyde presence in the reaction mixture during the coupling reaction of fungal amine oxidase and bacterial aldehyde oxidase for histamine elimination, imidazole 4-acetaldehyde was not detected, which suggests that imidazole 4-acetaldehyde was not produced as a result of the coupling reaction between fungal amine oxidase and aldehyde oxidase, as such, its absence in the reaction mixture implies that the fungal amine oxidase-aldehyde oxidase coupling reaction likely proceeded directly from histamine to imidazole-4-acetic acid with an apparent yield of 100%, without the intermediate formation of imidazole 4-acetaldehyde.

 Postoperative opioid prediction

 In a 2022 observational study aimed to identify preoperative serum metabolites that could predict postoperative opioid consumption, the role of imidazole-4-acetaldehyde was identified as one of the metabolites that showed different trends between gastric cancer patients with high postoperative opioid consumption and those with low opioid consumption group.
-The results suggest that imidazole-4-acetaldehyde, along with other metabolites, was significantly different between the two groups, so that that imidazole-4-acetaldehyde may serve as a potential biomarker for predicting postoperative opioid consumption in gastric cancer patients, still, the results of this study is inconclusive.
+The results suggest that imidazole-4-acetaldehyde, along with other metabolites, was significantly different between the two groups, so that that imidazole-4-acetaldehyde may be a potential biomarker for predicting postoperative opioid consumption in gastric cancer patients, still, the results of this study is inconclusive.